programminghistorian/ph-submissions/lessons/sonification.md

 ### Practice

 Follow the initial tutorials that Sonic Pi provides until you get a feel for the interface and some of the possibilities.
+(These tutorials are also concatenated [here](https://gist.github.com/jwinder/e59be201082cca694df9); you can also listen to an interview with Sam Aaron, the creator of Sonic Pi, [here](https://devchat.tv/ruby-rogues/215-rr-sonic-pi-with-sam-aaron)).
 Then, in a new buffer (editor window), copy the following (again, the code snippets that follow will eventually be collated into a single script in your Sonic Pi buffer window):

 ```
 require 'csv'